sarah-mclaughlin/docs/docs/message-board-tutorial.md

 }
 ```

-The next Action allows us to submit the data gathered from the __Form__(form.md), set the state back to it's default and send the user to the newly created message.
+The next Action allows us to submit the data gathered from the __Form__, set the state back to it's default and send the user to the newly created message.
 You will see that the __date__ property is added to the variables fetched from the inputs.

 Name: onSubmit
 Type: Do Mutation